malmiteria/super-alternative-to-super/conversation/README.md

 # Let's talk about the features

 ## Proxying the parent

-### Today
 CONTEXT : I'm talking here *exclusively* about the parent proxying feature.
-I will talk about the other features I mentionned later on.
+I will talk about the other features on their dedicated sections.
 I'm describing the current state of this feature, to the best of my understanding.
+I'll also add my remarks on what we would wanna keep / get rid of for an optimal feature.
+But i am not at this point proposing an alternative.

 This feature allows to proxy a class, which render it's method (and attributes to some extent) accessible from the parent to the child, "as" the parent.